jsimplicio/jsimplicio.github.io/_posts/2016-8-24-shop-owner-earnings-summary-dashboard.md

 categories: product design
 hero_image: "/../assets/images/8-24-2016-hero.png"
 hero_color: "#007CCE"
+problem_statement: "An exploration of a sales summary dashboard for Artist Shops shop owners."
 ---
 I designed a proposal for an upcoming earnings dashboard, where shop owners can see a summary of their sales activity.